Menu

 June 10, 2021

-I think I was a bit harsh back then when I basically discredited to-go deposit systems.
-Since then, my opinion has changed somewhat and I would like to see more variations and systems that make it easier for coffee drinkers to give up the paper cup.
+I think I was a bit harsh in my earlier review of the Weducer Cup when I basically discredited to-go deposit systems.
+Since then, my opinion has changed somewhat and I’d like to see more options and systems that make it easier for coffee drinkers to ditch the paper cup.

-Sure, why don’t we drink in the shop?
+Sure, why don’t we just drink in the shop?
 Out of a porcelain cup or a glass?
-It doesn’t get any more sustainable than that, and Zeit Online (unfortunately only by subscription) says it’s the only way.
-However, they ignore the fact that this is not the reality for some people on their way to kindergarten, work or university, and that there is not only black and white, not only yes and no when it comes to takeaway coffee.
+It doesn’t get more sustainable than that, and Zeit Online (unfortunately paywalled) called it pretty much the only proper way to go about it.
+What they ignore, however, is that this doesn’t match the reality of people rushing to nursery, work or university – and that coffee to go isn’t simply a yes or no question.

-Anyone who wants to drink a decent cup of coffee knows the disadvantages of takeaway coffee.
+Anyone who wants to drink decent coffee knows the downsides of takeaway coffee.

-Not only is the cup rubbish.
-The taste is different, the temperature doesn’t last as long.
-All this is accepted as a compromise in order to have an even better coffee than the one from the filter machine at the office, which has been sitting on the plate for hours and is becoming increasingly bitter.
+It’s not just the cup that’s rubbish.
+The taste is different, the temperature doesn’t hold as long.
+You accept all of that as a compromise to have a coffee that’s still better than what comes out of the office filter machine – the one that’s been sitting on the hotplate for hours, getting more bitter by the minute.
 A consumption problem, no doubt.
-But for me, as for many others, it will also be a way of “pampering” oneself.
-The little luxuries you need during the day and the cup of good coffee that helps you to start the day more relaxed.
+But for me, as for many others, it’s a way of treating yourself.
+The little luxury you need in the day and the cup of good coffee that helps you start things on a calmer note.

-Let’s forget for a moment the circumstances that might encourage people to get their coffee from their own machine or from a barista.
-Let’s look at another way to transport your coffee:
+Let’s set aside for a moment the circumstances that might lead people to take their coffee from their own machine or from a barista.
+Here’s another way to transport your coffee:

 The HuskeeCup

-This follows a similar principle to Kaffeeform‘s cups.
-But it starts earlier, with the coffee husk.
-The cups are made of 50% of this husk material, but unfortunately also about 50% of plastic, more precisely polypropylene.
+This takes a similar approach to Kaffeeform‘s cups, but starts one step earlier: with the coffee husk itself.
+The cups are made of roughly 50% husk material, but unfortunately also about 50% plastic, specifically polypropylene.

-The reason for this is that it gives the cups more stability and, from their point of view, it can be recycled.
-But also to allow the design of the cup: the ribs on the outside that protect the fingers from the heat of the drink.
+Huskee argues this gives the cups their stability and, from their perspective, they remain recyclable.
+But it also enables the cup’s design: the ribs on the outside that protect your fingers from the heat.

-The design also made me want to buy one of these cups.
-The two colours on offer look precious in their own way.
-The mug is really strong, BPA-free and easy to clean in the dishwasher.
-A rubber ring, which the Weducer now also has, helps the mug to retain the liquid.
+The design is what made me buy one.
+The two available colours look premium in their own right.
+The cup is genuinely sturdy, BPA-free and perfectly dishwasher-safe.
+A rubber ring, which the Weducer now also has, helps the cup retain its liquid.

-In direct comparison to the Weducer, the HuskeeCup looks a bit more expensive and also more stable.
-The Weducer has a coarser texture due to its material, the plastic makes the Huskee finer.
-In addition, there are no effects from the material as I described with the Weducer.
+Compared directly to the Weducer, the HuskeeCup feels a bit more refined and sturdier.
+The Weducer has a coarser texture due to its material, while the plastic makes the Huskee smoother.
+There’s also no material influence on the taste, unlike what I described with the Weducer.

-Nevertheless, the cups are pretty much the same quality, with the obvious sustainability bonus for the Weducer!
+That said, the two cups are pretty evenly matched in quality, with the obvious sustainability bonus going to the Weducer!

 Olli